stjude/EasyFiji/readme.md

 ### EasyFiji can not be found in the **Plugins** menu.
 Make sure EasyFiji_2-0.2.0.jar is insdie the plugins folder of Fiji and restart.
 ### Buttons/Sliders Don't respond
-Images must be opened and selected (active).
+Images must be opened and selected (active window).
 ### Fiji Freezes or GUI Becomes Unresponsive
-Long-running process (e.g., filters, intensity correction, large image files) running on the single thread, any interactiion with the images and fiji commands (change channel, adjusting contrast, ...) could interrupt the process causing Fiji freeze.
+Long-running process (e.g., filters, intensity correction, large image files) could run slow, any interactiion with the images and fiji commands (change channel, adjusting contrast, ...) could potentially interrupt the process causing Fiji freeze.
 Restart Fiji can help!
 ### Image display doesnt update after click **apply LUTs**
 Duo to Fiji internal bugs, sometimes the image won't auto updates when clicking **apply luts** under Process Tab.
 The image pixel value are actually modified (function works!) and switch color channel can see fix the display issue.
+### Unrecognzed command
+EasyFiji use features that that are bundled with newer version of Fiji like Kymograph and BioFormats, Please install these plugins if want to use these features.
 ### Reporting Issues & Getting Support
 If you encounter a bug, installation problem, or unexpected behavior, please create a issue through the project’s GitHub page. (please include operating system, fiji version, steps to reproduce the error, possible example image, error messages, screenshots if available)